Student Employment Opportunities

 Beloit College students are able to apply the knowledge and skills they gain in the classroom in a unique way by working as workshop facilitators.
 Workshop facilitators create and run workshops on a variety of topics that challenge and enrich program participants.

 The facilitator job description will be available soon.

 For the application, click here

-During the summer, we have a two-week summer program for Mezzo Academy participants and a three week program for Pre-Collegiate participants.
-Students are needed to staff these programs.
+During the summer, we have a two-week summer program for Mezzo Academy participants and a three-week program for Pre-Collegiate participants.
+College students are needed to staff these programs.
 For both the Mezzo and Pre-Collegiate programs, summer mentors (SMs) act as a link between our teachers and the full-time staff.
 SMs attend classes with the students and assist teachers in whatever way they can.
 The summer program is a great way for college students to get to know the program participants better and to apply their skills in a more intensive setting.
 Click here to download the Summer Mentor position description.

 Students also have the opportunity to be the Summer Office Assistant.
 This is a full time office position.
 The Office Assistant serves as a liaison between office personnel, teachers, students, and SMs, and is responsible for assistance in general office procedures and related summer program duties.

 Applications for SMs, RCs, and the office assistant are due by April 11, 2014.